top of page

 10. Devil’s-bit Scabious (Succisa pratensis): This perennial plant produces blue flowers and is often found in wet, grassy areas.

-For more on where to find Scottish wildflowers, click the trailing azaleas!
+For more on where to find Scottish wildflowers, click the flowers!

 Join our curious and unusual mailing list.